redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 We'll be using [Express](https://expressjs.com/) and [Redis OM](https://github.com/redis/redis-om-node) to do this, and we assume that you have a basic understanding of Express.

-The API we'll be building is a simple and relatively RESTful API that reads, writes, and finds data on persons—first name, last name, age, that sort of thing.
-And we'll add a simple location tracking feature just for a bit of extra interest.
+The API we'll be building is a simple and relatively RESTful API that reads, writes, and finds data on persons: first name, last name, age, etc. We'll also add a simple location tracking feature just for a bit of extra interest.

 But before we start with the coding, let's start with a description of what Redis OM *is*.